jpriddy/home-automation/README.md

 # home-automation

-All the poorly coded automation that supports network and services.
+All the poorly coded and unorganized automation that supports my house.

 --jpriddy